tonethar/IGME-330-Spring-2019/README.md

-# IGME-330 (Fall 2018)
+# IGME-330 (Spring 2018)
-Welcome to the Fall 2018 course materials for IGME-330 - *Rich Media Interactive Development I.*
+Welcome to the Fall Spring course materials for IGME-330 - *Rich Media Interactive Development I.*
 - You should first read the [syllabus](syllabus.md)
 - Then read the course [topics & outcomes](topics.md)
 - Then look at the semester course [schedule](schedule.md)